aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 ## Function `new_compressed_point_from_bytes`

 Creates a new CompressedRistretto point from a sequence of 32 bytes.
-If those bytes do not represent a valid point, returns None.
+If those bytes do not represent a valid<br/> point, returns None.

 <pre><code>public fun new_compressed_point_from_bytes(bytes: vector&lt;u8&gt;): option::Option&lt;ristretto255::CompressedRistretto&gt;<br/></code></pre>